 Bunions are nagging and unsightly problems with your feet that progress unless you take early action.
-At Virginia Foot & Ankle Surgical Associates, the team of foot specialists, headed up by Ryan M. Pivovar, DPM, and Joseph R. Disabato, DPM, offers expert treatment of problematic bunions, including the innovative Lapiplasty® procedure.
+At Virginia Foot & Ankle Surgical Associates, the team of foot specialists, headed up by Joseph R. Disabato, DPM, offers expert treatment of problematic bunions, including the innovative Lapiplasty® procedure.
 If you’re in Charlottesville or Culpeper, Virginia, call or use the online scheduling tool to book an appointment at one of the two locations.

 Bunions Q & A

 What are bunions?

 A bunion, also known as hallux valgus, occurs when your big toe begins to migrate toward your second toe, causing a bump at the base of your toe on the inside of your foot.
 Bunions are progressive, and your big toe can travel either over or under your second toe in extreme cases.